Andalusia: Climate

 Andalusia is home to the hottest and driest climates in Spain, with yearly average rainfall around 150 mm in Cabo de Gata, as well as some of the wettest ones, with yearly average rainfall above 2000 mm in inland Cádiz.
 In the west, weather systems sweeping in from the Atlantic ensure that it is relatively wet and humid in the winter, with some areas receiving copious amounts.
 Contrary to what many people think, as a whole, the region enjoys above-average yearly rainfall in the context of Spain.

 Andalusia sits at a latitude between 36° and 38° 44' N, in the warm-temperate region.
 In general, it experiences a hot-summer Mediterranean climate, with dry summers influenced by the Azores High, but subject to occasional torrential rains and extremely hot temperatures.
 In the winter, the tropical anticyclones move south, allowing cold polar fronts to penetrate the region.
 Still, within Andalusia there is considerable climatic variety.
 From the extensive coastal plains one may pass to the valley of the Guadalquivir, barely above sea level, then to the highest altitudes in the Iberian peninsula in the peaks of the Sierra Nevada.
 In a mere 50 km one can pass from the subtropical coast of the province of Granada to the snowy peaks of Mulhacén.
-Andalusia also includes both the dry Tabernas Desert in the province of Almería and the Sierra de Grazalema Natural Park in the province of Cádiz, which experiences Spain's greatest rainfall.
+Andalusia also includes both the dry Tabernas Desert in the province of Almería and the Sierra de Grazalema Natural Park in the province of Cádiz, which experiences one of highest rainfall in Spain.

 Annual rainfall in the Sierra de Grazalema has been measured as high as 4346 mm in 1963, the highest ever recorded for any location in Iberia.
-Andalusia is also home to the driest place in continental Europe, the Cabo de Gata, with only 156 mm of rain per year.
+Andalusia is also home to the driest place in Europe, the Cabo de Gata, with only 156 mm of rain per year.